 In December 2018, the McBee Institute hosted two administrators from the University of Rijeka, Ms. Daria Glavan Šćulac and Ms. Maja Skočanić.
 During their week on campus, they visited with MIHE faculty, interim provost Libby Morris, and several outreach and support units on campus, including Archway Partnership, Vinson Center, President’s Office, Gateway Initiative, Institutional Research Office.
 They appreciated the exchange of ideas and learning more about the scope of public and private partnerships that the University of Georgia engages in, the extent of the impact of these activities beyond the campus, and the level of coordination within UGA departments and centers.

-The Institute of Higher Education welcomed back alumna Haixia Xu as a visiting scholar for spring semester 2017.
-Xu, who earned her Ph.D. from IHE in 2009, is now a Research Fellow at the National Center for Education Development Research of the Chinese Ministry of Education.
+The McBee Institute of Higher Education welcomed back alumna Haixia Xu as a visiting scholar for spring semester 2017.
+Xu, who earned her Ph.D. from the Institute in 2009, is now a Research Fellow at the National Center for Education Development Research of the Chinese Ministry of Education.
 NCEDR is charged with providing consultancy to the leadership of the ministry and its various departments on macro-level education policies in China.

-Xu he has dedicated time to the study of international higher education, especially trends and strategies of higher education in major countries.
+Xu has dedicated time to the study of international higher education, especially trends and strategies of higher education in major countries.
 She has published, presented and consulted on open and distance education in China and was invited to serve on a national panel on China’s Open University Initiative, contributing to the launch of the first six open universities in China.

 In the field of lifelong learning, Xu was a core member of a national project on establishing a learning society in China, and she was coordinator of Research Network 4 (National Strategies for Lifelong Learning) of the Asia-Europe Meeting (ASEM) Education and Research Hub for Lifelong Learning.